westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =instructions
-- Build a decision tree `my_tree_two` to predict survival based on the variables Passenger Class, Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, and Passenger Fare.
+- Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, and Passenger Fare.
 - Look at the importance of features in your tree.
 Did the importance for features in the first tree change?

 *** =hint